 While most companies talk about employee perks, benefits, incentives, gifts, awards, and rewards in the same breath, the truth is, they each have their distinct characteristics and impact people in different ways.
 Interchanging them is like confusing butter with clarified butter or cream with yogurt!

 It is imperative to understand the differences between perks, benefits, awards, rewards, incentives, and gifts, and personalize them for your employees while ensuring your rewards and recognition program fits within a greater employee engagement strategy aligned to your business goals.

-Lowballing your high performers with a free coffee or a dollar store gift set is the surest way to lose good talent.
+Lowballing your high performers with a free coffee or a dollar store gift set is the surest way to lose top talent.
 But not recognizing or rewarding your employees at all will make you lose your credibility as an employer.
 The modern workforce seeks to work in purpose-led organizations.

 That means you need to make a distinction between good performance, productivity, recognition of achievements, and efforts and tailor your employee rewards and recognition program accordingly.
 Only then will your employees be delighted and actively contribute to the company’s growth.

 Recognition and Rewards: Intent vs. Action